ctrlw/magni/README.md

 ```

 Sound may come through HDMI if you have a screen with speakers, or through the headphone jack of some models like the Pi 3.
 This can be changed in `sudo raspi-config` under System options -> Audio -> Headphones / HDMI.
 You can test that sound works running the built-in `speaker-test`.
+There seems to be an issue where [audio via HDMI doesn't work as expected](https://forums.raspberrypi.com/viewtopic.php?t=351718).
+As a workaround you can force `aplay` to use HDMI output by uncommenting the second AUDIO line in the script to show `AUDIO = 'aplay -D sysdefault:CARD=vc4hdmi'` (if `speaker-test -D sysdefault:CARD=vc4hdmi` works).

 ### Support hard shut-down
 This step allows to simply unplug the Raspberry Pi without possible damage to the SD card.
 This should be the last step in the setup, as the system will be made read-only (but it can be undone if needed).